Skip to Content

 The genetic counselor and the individual/family discuss all known causes of the condition, including any genetic causes.
 A medical family history will be constructed [drawn pedigree] and used to assess the risk of a hereditary condition in each case.
 The genetic counselor will discuss whether genetic testing is available, what the testing can and cannot show, and reasons for and against doing the testing.
 The individual and family concerns about and reasons for testing are explored.
 The genetic counselor will help the individual/family make decisions concerning genetic testing.
 Other concerns addressed include communication between family members, research opportunities, and referrals for help.

-Originally contributed by Jill Goldman, MS MPhil and Jennifer Williamson, MS (2009); Maintained by the Health Professionals SIG.
+Originally contributed by Jill Goldman, MS MPhil and Jennifer Williamson, MS (2009); Maintained by the Allied Health Professionals SIG.

 Editor's Picks: Articles